Types of home insurance in Australia

 1. Building and contents insurance

-Building and contents insurance policies have different benefits and exclusions depending on the insurance provider – so it is important to make sure the policy you choose meets your needs.
-For example, some policies include features like domestic pet cover and alterative accommodation if your home becomes unliveable because of an insured event, so you won’t be left with extra costs at a challenging time.
+Building and contents insurance policies have different benefits and exclusions depending on the insurance provider – so it is important to make sure the policy you choose suits your needs, budget and circumstances.
+For example, some policies include features like alterative accommodation if your home becomes unliveable because of an insured event, so you won’t be left with extra costs at a challenging time.

 2. Standalone building insurance

-Depending on your circumstance, you may only want building insurance as a standalone insurance policy.
+Depending on your needs, budget and circumstances, you may only want building insurance as a standalone insurance policy.

 Standalone building insurance provides cover for damage to your home caused by insured events like storm, fire or a flood.
 It usually also covers external permanent structures like a pool or granny flat, but it won’t cover your personal contents belongings.